-a) the PC5 link identifier self-assigned for this PC5 unicast link; and
+a) the PC5 link identifier self-assigned for this PC5 unicast link;

-b) PQFI(s) and its corresponding PC5 QoS parameters.
+b) PQFI(s) and its corresponding PC5 QoS parameters;

+c) Indication of activation of the PC5 unicast signalling security protection for the PC5 unicast link; and

+d) Indication of activation of the PC5 unicast user plane security protection for the PC5 unicast link, if applicable.

 If the target UE accepts the PC5 unicast link establishment request, then the target UE may perform the PC5 QoS flow establishment over PC5 unicast link as specified in clause 6.1.2.12.